Women in United States juries: Portrayals of women as jurors

 The media portrayed female jurors in both positive and negative ways as women throughout the country pushed to gain the right to serve on juries.
-This mirrors the ways in which women's suffrage was displayed in the media.
 Many of the same arguments both for and against women's suffrage were used in the case of women's jury service.
-For example, an argument against both women's suffrage and jury service was that both would be disruptive to women’s responsibilities in the home.
+For example, an argument against both women's suffrage and jury service was that both would be disruptive to women's responsibilities in the home.
 In addition to this, it was believed that jury duty might not be suitable for women and their perceived "delicate nature."
 Some media portrayals claimed that women would be swayed by handsome male criminals and allow guilty men to walk free.
 The opposite argument was that men were already being swayed by the beauty of some female criminals, and that women on juries would temper this occurrence.

 Although some states allowed women to participate in juries as soon as they were out of the gate with their ballot, most women found themselves in states where they needed to fight for their right to participate on a jury.
 In the 1920s, elite white males were the favored samplings of the population to be included on juries.
 The Federal Grand Jury Association (FGJA) focused its energies on screening jurors, creating a jury pool of middle to upper class white males while excluding those whose race, class, intelligence, or gender seemed "unfit" for service on a jury.
 Although portrayed as a "mirror of society," juries were biased in their exclusion of minorities, including the female population.
 In the 1920s, common arguments revolved around the concept of sentiment, and women were stereotyped to be unhelpful on a jury.
 A 1927 article from the New York Times claims that courts would have to tend to "fainting fits and outbursts of tears" if women were to be included as potential jurors.
 Furthermore, research from the past shows that the women were typically attributed toward "the tendency to be emotional, submissive, envious and passive," thus creating biased juries.

 In the late 1930s, the perspectives on women jurors transitioned from a place of sentiment to one of special competence.
 Women became "law abiding, attentive to detail, and less likely to be swayed by emotion than men".
 It was believed that they were better able to see through lies because they had been "sifting truth from falsehood due to their years of dealing with children who try to escape punishment by fibbing."
 Rather than being seen as overly sensitive and emotional, women began to gain the identity as more "civilized" than men and they were placed on a pedestal of "moral superiority."